Patients & Caregivers

 Ocular melanoma, or melanoma of the eye, is the most common primary eye tumor in adults and the 2nd most common melanoma (after cutaneous melanoma) with around 2,000 new cases diagnosed each year in the United States.1 Like other melanomas, it begins in melanocytes – the cells that produce the pigment melanin that colors the skin, hair, and eyes, as well as forms moles.
 If you have ocular melanoma it is important to know your diagnosis and treatment options.
 We have provided resources for people diagnosed with ocular melanoma.

-Join us VIRTUALLY for the Eyes on a Cure: Patient & Caregiver Global Symposium on November 19-21, 2020!
+Watch recordings from the 2020 Eyes on a Cure: Patient & Caregiver Global Symposium!

 Types of Ocular Melanoma